Measuring baked goods with the Aeros color measurement device

 CookiesAs this non-contact measuring method is very user-friendly and the measurement results are extremely accurate and repeatable, this method is recommended for measuring small baked goods, bread rolls or other baked goods.

-HunterLab also offers solutions for measuring cookies and other baked goods online/inline within the production chain, as well as portable devices for measuring individual measuring points on the product itself.
+HunterLab also offers solutions for measuring cookies and other baked goods with online or inline color measurement within the production chainand portable devices for measuring individual measuring points on the product itself.

 Contact details HunterLab Europe GmbH